homelinen/welder/README.md

 **NOTE**: In order for this to work reliably, `config.yml` has to be fairly flat and simple - nested hashes are not supported.

+For local settings variables can be defined in `playbook.yml`.

 ### Security Notes

 Don't store any sensitive information (passwords etc.) in `config.yml`.
 If you